Normandy in Summer: Omaha Beach at Dawn, Mont Saint-Michel at High Tide, and the Cider Route Between

 - Price: €7 (includes museum)

-The Clock: A 14th-century astronomical clock with a single hand showing the time against Roman numerals.
+A 14th-century astronomical clock with a single hand showing time against Roman numerals.
+The kind of detail that makes you grateful for medieval engineers.

 Aître Saint-Maclou